Syd Lim: Yong's film pivotal years

-Lim produced The Call, director Lee Chung-hyun's feature film debut as a director.
-It is a psychological thriller film that is based on the 2011 British and Puerto Rican film The Caller, which was released in Korea in 2012.
-The Korean adaptation revolves around two women, Seo-yeon (played by Park Shin-hye) and Young-sook (played by Jeon Jong-seo), who exist in different time periods.
-Through a mysterious phone call, their fates become entangled, leading to a series of unexpected events.
-The film explores themes of destiny, connection, and the consequences of altering the course of one's life.
-Originally, The Call was intended for a theatrical release.
-However, due to the COVID-19 pandemic, the plans had to be changed, and the film's theatrical release was canceled.
+Lim produced The Call, director Lee Chung-hyun feature debut.
+A psychological thriller, it was adaptation of the 2011 British-Puerto Rican film The Caller, which originally premiered in Korea in 2012.
+The story follows two women, Seo-yeon (Park Shin-hye) and Young-sook (Jeon Jong-seo), who live in the same house but exist twenty years apart.
+After they connect through a mysterious phone call, their attempts to alter their respective pasts and futures lead to increasingly dangerous consequences.
+Although The Call was initially intended for a theatrical release, these plans were canceled due to the COVID-19 pandemic, and the film subsequently premiered as a Netflix original in November 2020.